NikhilLamba24/Trackers_comparison/README.md

 It contains systematic comparison of different different trackers available via opencv and all.

 **Trackers Evaluation.ipynb contains:**
-Evaluation of RGB and Thermal videos as per metrics chosen as:
+Evaluation of RGB and Thermal videos as per metrics chosen as:/t
 RSTE: Root Mean Square Tracking Eroor
 IOU: Intersection over Union
 Precision